ibm-cloud-docs/metrics-router/planning.md

 - Routes are global.

-- You can define up to 4 routes per account.
+- You can define up to 30 routes per account.

 - You can define 1 or more routes to configure how metrics across all regions in your account are collected and stored in 1 or more targets.

-- For each route that you define, you can configure 4 rules.
+- For each route that you define, you can configure up to 10 rules.
 These rules are applied in order.
 When a rule is identified for a region, any follow up rules withing that route definition that apply to that region are not considered.

 Decide if you want to drop the collection of metrics in 1 or more regions.
 Check any compliance requirements to confirm that you can.